MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-capabilities.md

 ---
 title: Activate Microsoft Defender for Identity capabilities directly on a domain controller
-description: Learn about the Microsfot Defender for Identity capabilities on domain controllers and how to activate them. ms.date: 04/10/2024 ms.topic: how-to
+description: Learn about the Microsoft Defender for Identity capabilities on domain controllers and how to activate them. ms.date: 04/10/2024 ms.topic: how-to
 ---